benstopford/coherence-bootstrap/README.md

 * Create a project in your IDE of choice
 * Add the lib directory and "." to your classpath
 * run/refer to the ant script if you have any problems

+**Outstanding Tasks**
+* Some tests are still running Junit3-style!
+* Async Cache Store test is not testing (or working) asynchronously